cyberark/ansible-role-conjur/README.md

 ```

 The above playbook:
-* Register the host with Conjur, adding it into the layer specific to the host factory token
+* Registers the host with Conjur, adding it into the layer specific to the provided host factory token.
-* Create two files used to identify the host and Conjur connection information
+* Creates two files used to identify the host and Conjur connection information.
-* Install Summon with the Summon Conjur provider for secret retrieval from Conjur
+* Installs Summon with the Summon Conjur provider for secret retrieval from Conjur.

 ## Summon & Service Managers
 With Summon installed, using Conjur with a Service Manager (like SystemD) becomes a snap.
 Here's a simple example of a SystemD file connecting to Conjur (version 5):